MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/javascript-development-overview.md

 # JavaScript development overview

 JavaScript is one of the most popular programming languages in the world, it is simple and lightweight programming language used everywhere on the web.
-Leverage the power of your javascript and web skills to create more engaging Mixed Reality experiences.
+Leverage the power of your JavaScript and web skills to create more engaging Mixed Reality experiences.

 ## Mixed Reality applications on the web